alphagov/whitehall/docs/finders.md

 Create a JSON file in [lib/finders][finders-folder].
 You can base it on one of the existing files in that folder.

-Double-check the filter format and document noun - the filter format is used for rummager to return the data, while the document noun is displayed to the user.
+Double-check the filter format and document noun - the filter format is used for search_api to return the data, while the document noun is displayed to the user.

 The default_documents_per_page key can be used to paginate very long finders (see [whitehall/lib/finders/case_studies.json][case-studies] for an example).